What Is A Varicose Vein?

 Self-care steps used to curb varicose veins:

-A thin and flexible tube referred to as a catheter is inserted into the varicose veins to heat and destroy the vein tissue.
+A thin and flexible tube is inserted to heat and destroy the vein tissue of the damaged vein

 This procedure is required to open a blocked vein